 What are the symptoms of tinnitus?

-You might having tinnitus if you’re experiencing the following symptoms:
+Overall, you might having tinnitus if you’re experiencing the following symptoms:

 - Constant noise